Getting Prepared: Once You've Arrived

 211 Ontario

-A useful service for newcomers is 211 Ontario, which you can access by phone or online.
+211 Ontario is a useful information referral service you can access by phone or online.
 Call 2-1-1 or visit 211Ontario.ca for information on community, social, health and government services in Ontario.
 This service is available 24 hours a day and in more than 150 languages.
 Calls are free, anonymous and confidential.

 Social Insurance Number